shelkemayur2002/new/README.md

 ### **🐞Bug-id : P1-BG-14**

 **Description:**
+When clicking the “Assigned Stores” count for any promodizer, a popup appears showing the list of assigned stores.
-1. Assigned Stores popup external-link does not redirect to store details.
+1. The external-link icon in each store card does not redirect to the store details page.
-2. Close (X) button does not close the popup.
+2. The close (X) button on the popup is non-functional and does not close the popup.
+3. User is forced to refresh the page to exit the popup.

-**Expected Result:** External link should open store details; close should work.
+**Expected Result:** Clicking link should open store details; X button should close popup.
-**Actual Result:** Neither redirect nor close works.
+**Actual Result:** Neither redirect nor close works; popup remains stuck.

 **Category:**  Functional / UI